ShahramShakiba/Raycaster-p11/README.md

 - _`  Obstacle Detection : `_  <br/> By casting rays from a character or sensor, you can detect obstacles in the environment and respond accordingly, such as avoiding collisions or triggering events.

 #### 5. Environmental Interaction
-- _`  Detecting Interactions with the Environment : `_  <br/> Raycasting can be used to detect interactions between characters and the environment, such as stepping on specific areas, triggering events when entering certain zones, or picking up items.
+- _`  Detecting Interactions with the Environment : `_  <br/> Raycasting can be used to detect interactions between characters and the environment, such as stepping on specific areas, triggering events when entering certain zones, show an alert message if the spaceship is heading toward a planet or picking up items.

 <br/>  <br/>